lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 ## Deadlines

-The deadline for abstract submission is...TODO
+To be set

 ## How to submit

-First, download the templates with detailed information about the size and format in the links provided below.
+Download the templates using the links provided below.
+They contain detailed information about the size and format.
 Then, submit your abstract to john.doe@email.com.
-When submitting your abstract, please forward also the form (one for abstract) where you will indicate the preferred topical session, the presentation modality (oral/poster) and other relevant information.
+When submitting the abstract, please forward also the form (one for abstract) indicating the preferred topical session, the presentation modality (oral/poster) and other relevant information.

 [Abstract template (docx)]()